lorey/mlscraper/README.rst

 Getting started
 ---------------

-mlscraper is currently short before version 1.0.
+mlscraper is currently shortly before version 1.0.
 If you want to check the new release, use :code:`pip install --pre mlscraper` to test the release candidate.
 You can also install the latest (unstable) development version of mlscraper via :code:`pip install git+https://github.com/lorey/mlscraper#egg=mlscraper`,